 Puddletown School loosely follows the Portland Public Schools (PPS) calendar.
 Please consult the printed calendar included in your packet, Puddletown's website, and the list below for holidays, administrative planning days, etc. Throughout the year we will have other scheduled events, such as parent education nights (fall and spring), work parties, and fund raisers (winter and spring).
 The dates of these events will be announced as they approach.
-For closures due to weather and other emergencies, we follow PPS closures and late starts for the east side, which are announced at www.flashalert.net/news.html?id=69.
+For closures due to weather and other emergencies, we generally follow PPS east side.
+If we are making a different decision than PPS, we will contact parents via email.

-AUGUST 31

-1st day for 3rd/4th year primary & all elementary children
+AUGUST 31 First day of school for 2nd/3rd/4th year primary and elementary students